godotengine/godot-docs/tutorials/asset_pipeline/managing_image_files.rst

-To do this, open the image from the resources tab, or edit it from the property editor from another node or resource, then go to the object options and select "Fix Border Alpha", then save it.
+To do this, open the image from the resources tab, or edit it from the property editor from another node or resource, then go to the object options and select "Fix Alpha Edges", then save it.

 .. image:: /img/imagefixalpha.png